Wet Vs Dry Logs: Which Is The Best Option For Your Next Campfire

 Why dry wood is better for campfires

-While an argument can be made for using wet wood for indoor fireplaces and wood burning stoves, those advantages do not carry over to a campfire setting.
+While arguments can be made (albeit, flawed ones) for using wet wood for indoor fireplaces and wood burning stoves, those advantages do not carry over to a campfire setting.
 In fact, when it comes to campfires, wet wood is at a decided disadvantage.
 For starters, dry wood lights easier and faster.
 This is an especially big advantage when attempting to light a campfire where wind and other natural elements add to the challenge.
 It is possible to start a campfire with wet wood, but it takes more work and may require the assistance of accelerants or fire starters, such as Billy Buckskin Fatwood fire starter sticks to get it going.

 Additionally, while those using wet wood to warm indoor areas appreciate what they consider even heat, it's actually a sign of inefficient burning.
 Dry wood burns much hotter because all of the energy released is dedicated to creating heat (and light), whereas combustion in wet wood expends part of the potential energy in boiling and evaporating water within the wood before it can even burn.
 The higher the moisture level in the wood, the less heat it emits when burning.
 Essentially, this means it takes more wet wood to create the desired amount of heat or light.